Wednesday 23 November 2017.

 Unfortunately todays flight was leaving from Terminal C which meant that the amazing Terminal B Emirates First Class lounge wasn’t going to be visited today.
 Maybe sometime in the future but I doubt it.
 The chauffeur drop off was in Terminal B so I walked to Terminal C and the Emirates First Class Lounge in that terminal.
 I enjoyed spring rolls and wagyu beef burger with fries for lunch Which tasted great.
 The unusual thing about this lounge was that there was a smoking area upstairs.
 Full lounge review here.

 My Emirates EK721 Dubai to Nairobi flight left from a gate near the First Class lounge.
 The takeoff provide great views of Dubai.

 I only briefly saw the Wildebeest Eco Camp while being escorted to my tent in the dark but it looked nice.
-For the next three days I’m in a ‘luxury’ tent by myself which I upgraded to as the last luxury before I’m putting up tents myself and sharing.
+For the next three days I’m in a ‘luxury’ tent by myself which I upgraded to as the last luxury before I’m putting up the tents myself and sharing with others.